dathere/covid19-time-series-utilities/README.md

 ## NOTES
  - the JHU COVID-19 repository is a git submodule.
 This was required to automate getting the latest data from their repo.
- - the script will only work in \*nix environment (Linux, Unix, MacOS?)
+ - the script will only work in \*nix environment (Linux, Unix, MacOS)
  - the script creates a hidden directory called `~/.covid-19` in your home directory where it stores the date of the last csv it processed in a file named `lastcsvprocessed`.
 Delete that file to process all the files from the beginning, or change the date in the file to start processing files AFTER the entered date.
  - if you need the normalized COVID-19 time-series data on another operating system, use the OpenRefine projects.
 OpenRefine is cross-platform and has pre-built binaries for Windows, Mac and Linux.